Fundamental diagram of urban rail transit considering train-passenger interaction: Fundamental Diagram of Rail Transit System

-Here, we discuss the relation between the operation principles, the proposed FD, and an actual transit system.
-First of all, it is worth mentioning that all parameters in the proposed model have an explicit physical meaning.
-Therefore, the parameter calibration required to approximate an actual transit system is relatively simple.

-In the train cruising model \eqref{newellx}, each train is assumed to maintain a headway that is greater than the given minimum headway.
-This is reasonable; similar models with minimum headways have been used in existing studies \citep{carey1994train, higgins1998train, Huisman2005train} to analyze the effect of train congestion (i.e., knock-on delay).
-Additionally, the model can be considered as the so-called `moving block control,' which is one of the standard operation schemes for trains \citep{wada2012train_en}.
+The FD describes an transit system's performance under a steady state operation as mentioned.
 Under the presence of well-designed adaptive control strategies, such as schedule-based and headway-based control \citep{Daganzo2009bus, wada2012train_en}, the steady state is likely to be realized.
 This is because the aim of such adaptive control is usually to eliminate bunching---in other words, such control makes the operation steady.

-The passenger boarding model \eqref{boarding}, namely, the bottleneck model, is a coarse approximation of actual phenomena that would be fairly reasonable.
-This is because the capacity of a fixed-width bottleneck for ordinary pedestrian flow is often considered to be constant \citep{lam1998train, hoogendoorn2005pedestrian}.
-However, some observational studies have reported that, in heavily crowded conditions, the boarding time could increase nonlinearly as passenger numbers increase, probably due to passenger-crowding (interference between passengers and a lack of space in carriages) \citep{harris2006train, tirachini2013train}.
-Moreover, there is no stock capacity for passengers in the proposed model.
-Therefore, states with excessively large $q_p$ and small $q$ in the FD might correspond to unrealistic situations.
-This is a limitation of the current model.
-Nevertheless, the scale of passenger-crowding can be derived by the model: that is, $q_p/q$ represents the number of passengers per train.
+Therefore, it can be expected that the FD could be useful to describe average performance of actual transit system, which is usually not steady due to heterogeneity among passenger demand and train supply.
+This issue is numerically validated in Section \ref{sec_valid}.

+Last but not least, it is worth mentioning that all parameters in the proposed model have an explicit physical meaning.
+Therefore, the parameter calibration required to approximate an actual transit system is relatively easy.